 3) Click Rate

-Just a step below conversion rate is the click rate.
+Just a step below the conversion rate is the click rate.
 This measures the percentage of people who open the email and click on a link.
-It doesn't take into account whether or not the user completed a desired action.
+It doesn't take into account whether or not the user completed the desired action.

 4) Unique Open Rate

 Optimizing your subject lines is essential, and the unique open rate will help you do that.
 This KPI measures the number of unique users that open your email, helping you identify the most attractive subject lines.